Key Takeaways:

 Other Solutions to Antibiotic Resistance

-Apart from the foregoing, there are several other approaches that have been suggested for combating antibiotic use.
+Apart from the foregoing, several other approaches have been suggested for combating antibiotic use.
 We discuss a few of them below.

 Vaccines